 Facebook official statement regarding this matter:

-There is a rumor circulating that Facebook is making a change related to ownership of users’ information or the content they post to the site.
+There is a rumour circulating that Facebook is making a change related to ownership of users’ information or the content they post to the site.
 This is false.
 Anyone who uses Facebook owns and controls the content and information they post, as stated in our terms.
 They control how that content and information is shared.
 That is our policy, and it always has been

 - There is no official registration procedure for copyright in most countries, including South Africa.
 Once you’ve created the work, it is instantly protected by copyright.

 - You are not obligated to use any copyright notice in order to protect your work, you will have protection either way.

 - It is highly recommended that you use a watermark on your photographs and images to prevent others from claiming it as their own, especially if you are a professional.